Cleo Finch: Relationships

-Cleo's relationships and interactions with other characters, including her partnership with Peter Benton and her clashes with Peter's ex-wife Carla, were central to her character development.
+Cleo's relationships and interactions with other characters, including her partnership with Peter Benton and her clashes with Peter's ex (Carla) were central to her character development.
 She got along well with Peter's deaf son Reese, impressing Peter with her knowledge of ASL.
 Cleo often clashed with Reese's mother Carla, who saw Cleo as interfering in her family's decisions and also made an unsuccessful attempt to seduce Peter.
 While under Cleo's care, Reese accidentally injured his hand on a piano, leading Carla to claim she was untrustworthy and irresponsible.
 Cleo's relationship with Peter was also put under strain when Peter felt that Cleo's bi-racial background prevented her from understanding the medical and cultural needs of the African-American community.
 Despite their problems, Cleo and Peter stayed together, allowing Cleo to help Peter through a difficult child-custody battle with Roger, Carla's husband, following Carla's death.
 Cleo took the stand to testify that she hoped to play an important role in both Peter and Reese's lives.